Ali-chakaroun/ISEP-LivingDocumentation/README.md

 ## State of the project

-As of right now, this project is linked to a student assignment originating from the University of Twente and InfoSupport.
-The aim of the project is to make the [LivingDocumentation][ldoc] project capable to handle multilingual projects.
-One aspect of this is to make LivingDocumentation available for the Java environment; which is the purpose of this repository.
+As of right now, this project is linked to a student assignment originating from the University of Twente and Info Support.
+The aim of the project is to make the [Living Documentation][ldoc] project capable to handle multilingual projects.
+One aspect of this is to make Living Documentation available for the Java environment; which is the purpose of this repository.

-Within the aspect of making LivingDocumentation available for the Java environment, two features can be identified (which are copied from [LivingDocumentation][ldoc] description):
+Within the aspect of making Living Documentation available for the Java environment, two features can be identified (which are copied from [Living Documentation][ldoc] description):

 * [**Analyzer**](#analyzer): A tool to analyze Java projects.
 * [**Libraries**](#support-libraries): Assists in generating applications that can create plain text files such as MarkDown, AsciiDoc, PlantUML, Mermaid, and more.